openconnectivityfoundation/core/README.md

 [introspectiondevicedataexample.swagger.json](https://github.com/openconnectivityfoundation/core/tree/master/examples/introspectiondevicedataexample.swagger.json) illustrates a simple device that exposes an instance of a Binary Switch Resource and an instance of a Brightness Resource

-[introspectiondevicedataexample.swagger.json](https://github.com/openconnectivityfoundation/core/tree/master/examples/introspectiondevicedataexample-collections.swagger.json) illustrates a case where the Device supports the ability to create instances of Binary Switch and instances of Humidity via a Collection that exposes the "oic.if.create" OCF Interface.
+[introspectiondevicedataexample-collections.swagger.json](https://github.com/openconnectivityfoundation/core/tree/master/examples/introspectiondevicedataexample-collections.swagger.json) illustrates a case where the Device supports the ability to create instances of Binary Switch and instances of Humidity via a Collection that exposes the *oic.if.create* OCF Interface.

 ### Applying the IDD to a created Resource